awsdocs/amazon-rds-user-guide/doc_source/rds-optimized-reads.md

 ## Best practices for RDS Optimized Reads<a name="rds-optimized-reads-best-practices"></a>

-Following are best practices for using RDS Optimized Reads:
+Use the following best practices for RDS Optimized Reads:
-+ Add retry logic for read\-only queries in case they fail because of a storage full error on the instance store during the execution\.
++ Add retry logic for read\-only queries in case they fail because the instance store is full during the execution\.
 + Monitor the storage space available on the instance store with the CloudWatch metric `FreeLocalStorage`\.
 If the instance store is reaching its limit because of workload on the DB instance, modify the DB instance to use a larger DB instance class\.
 + When your DB instance has sufficient memory but is still reaching the storage limit on the instance store, increase the `binlog_cache_size` value to maintain the session\-specific binlog entries in memory\.
 This configuration prevents writing the binlog entries to temporary binlog cache files on disk\.